aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-Gets or sets the name of the data series.
+the name of the data series.

 ```
 //Reference name to a cell